Willowsounds/API-LAB-Group1/README.md

 The project explores an intuitive way of communicating with common blocks of websites and how to command these with voice control.

-**How users can get started with the project, How to use your code**

   - the given examples can be used as templates to implement voice control to a website
   - showing a simple approach to voice-control interfaces and that annyang as a library is useful

+**How users can get started with the project, How to use your code**

-  -Annyang is a simple library that enables you to call any JavaScript function with a voice command.
+Annyang is a simple library that enables you to call any JavaScript function with a voice command.
 Some things that you might want to implement can be difficult and need a little more investigation, like making a video play and pause.

-Start by linking your annyang.min.js file in your index.html along with your main.js:
+Start by linking your **annyang.min.js** file in your index.html along with your **main.js**:
 ```sh
 <script src="../../build/annyang.min.js"></script>
 <script src="main.js"></script>
 ```

-Then, put this code at the bottom of your main.js:
+Then, put this code at the bottom of your **main.js**:
 ```sh
   annyang.addCommands(commands);